NDPHC to supply electricity to Togo, others

 It is equally discussing with Paradise City, where the company has expressed its willingness to off-take about 100MW.

-He disclosed that the Eligible Customer framework ‘is one of the key relieves for the power sector that we have here in Nigeria.
-More especially, most of the power stations that we have in NDPHC today are limited in their operations because of the despatch challenges.
-We are hardly doing the full capacity because of grid constraints but with the eligible customer framework we are able to commence some serious drive and engagements with willing buyers of our power.’
+He disclosed that the Eligible Customer framework “is one of the key relieves for the power sector that we have here in Nigeria.
+More importantly, most of the power stations that we have in NDPHC today are limited in their operations because of the despatch challenges.
+We are hardly doing the full capacity because of grid constraints but with the eligible customer framework we are able to commence some serious drive and engagements with willing buyers of our power.

 He disclosed that at the time of the inspection when two units were working, the plant was sending 225MW to the national grid due to frequency control.